 Even if you’re over the CGT allowance if your partner is in a lower Income Tax band than you are, gifting crypto to allow them to make the disposal may still benefit you as they may be in a lower Capital Gains Tax band.

-Another tax loophole in order to avoid paying tax on your crypto in the UK is by deferring a portion of your crypto tax bill by investing in one of two government schemes.
+Another tax loophole in order to pay less tax on your crypto in the UK is by deferring a portion of your crypto tax bill by investing in one of two government schemes.
 Gains made on investments in an Enterprise Investment Scheme (EIS) and Social Investment Tax Relief (SITR) are free from CGT if held for three or more years.

 It's unlikely you'll be able to spot all crypto tax-reducing opportunities, especially if you don't know how your portfolio is looking.
 HMRC recommends that crypto investors use a crypto tax calculator like Koinly to pay the right amount at tax time.
 But crypto tax software is just as good at helping you to pay less crypto tax - especially when you use it strategically.